cellml/libcellml/docs/usecases.rst

       #. take a component (remove the component and return it to the user)
       #. determine if a component with a given name exists in a model or component
       #. determine the number of components encapsulated by a model or component
-      #. determine the number of components with a given name that are encapsulated by a model or component

    #. a model with imported components